 (4) Attorney fees may only be authorized when a Request for Reconsideration is submitted by an attorney representing a worker or the attorney provides documentation of representation, and a valid signed retainer agreement has been filed with the director.
-The reconsideration order will order the insurer must to pay the attorney 10 percent out of any additional compensation awarded but not more than the maximum attorney fee allowed in OAR 438-015-0040(1) and (2) and OAR 438-015-0045, effective February 1, 1999.
+The insurer must pay the attorney 10 percent out of any additional compensation awarded.
 "Additional compensation" includes an increase in a permanent or temporary disability award.

 Stat.
-Auth.: ORS 656.726

-Stats.Implemented: ORS 656.268 (§7, ch.
-252, OL 2007)
+Auth.: ORS656.726 Stats.
+Im plemented: ORS 656.268 (§7, ch.
+252, OL 2007) Hist: Amended 11/1/07 as WCD Admin.
+Order 07-059, eff.
+1/2/08